 At the time Ann Sothern made the move to the Culver City lot, MGM was the world’s most prestigious and successful studio; so much so that even its series – The Thin Man, Tarzan, Andy Hardy, Dr. Kildare – generally boasted higher production values and box office appeal than those of its competitors.
 Indeed, featuring co-stars like Lew Ayres, Maureen O’Sullivan, Red Skelton, John Carroll, and John Hodiak, most Maisie movies weren’t strictly B fare.

-Moreover, the Maisie series was unusual in that its lead character was a woman, whereas the vast majority of Hollywood-made series of the 1930s and 1940s centered on men – from Mr. Moto, Charlie Chan, and Sherlock Holmes to Hopalong Cassidy, Boston Blackie, and the Bowery Boys.
-Even in the Road to… and Thin Man movies, Dorothy Lamour and Myrna Loy, despite their co-star billing, played subordinate roles to their male counterparts.
+Furthermore, the Maisie series was unusual in that its lead character was a woman, whereas the vast majority of Hollywood-made series of the 1930s and 1940s centered on men – from Mr. Moto, Charlie Chan, and Sherlock Holmes to Hopalong Cassidy, Boston Blackie, and the Bowery Boys.
+Even in the Thin Man and Road to… movies, Myrna Loy and Dorothy Lamour, despite their co-star billing, played subordinate roles to their male counterparts.

 MGM’s Maisie, Columbia’s Blondie (Penny Singleton), RKO’s Mexican Spitfire (Lupe Velez), and Warner Bros.’
 Nancy Drew (Bonita Granville), Torchy Blane (Glenda Farrell / Lola Lane / Jane Wyman), and – the more prestigious – Four Daughters and its sequels (Lola, Rosemary, and Priscilla Lane, plus Gail Page) were exceptions to the rule.